 Sweet Clover is a deep-rooted biennial (except for some annual types) that is adapted to a wide range of soils.
 It is a good soil-improving crop with a strong taproot that penetrates into subsoil, reducing compaction.
 Yellow sweet clover is earlier maturing and somewhat less productive than white sweet clover.
 Sow in early spring or summer at 6 to 10 lb/A if drilled, 10 to 20 lb/A if broadcast.
 Heavy growth is produced in the spring after overwintering.
 Incorporate in late spring or mid-summer at full flowering.

 Soybean or cowpea.
-These warm-season legumes have potential as cover crops sown in early summer to provide some weed suppression and add N to the soil.
+These warm-season legumes have potential as cover crops sown in early summer to provide some weed suppression and add high amounts of N to the soil.
 They are frost and drought sensitive.
 Though typically grown for their seeds these crops will primarily produce foliage if long-season varieties are used in the Northeast.
 Forage cultivars may produce more biomass than horticultural varieties.
 Drill at 30 to 40 lb/A if drilling, 60 to 100 lb/A if broadcasting; use high rates in sub-optimal conditions, or to improve weed suppression.
 Avoid damaging seed when handling.
 Plant 1 to 2 inches deep, firm up the soil and provide adequate moisture to get good germination.
 Good soil seed contact and well-drained soils are needed to establish strong stands.
 Use cowpea/peanut, or soybean type inoculant.
-Can be grown in mixture with Japanese millet or Sudangrass; the latter is taller and may suppress legume growth via shading so used reduced rates.
+These can be grown in mixture with japanese millet or sudangrass; the latter is taller and may suppress legume growth via shading so used reduced rates.

 White clover is a low-growing perennial, tolerant of shade and slightly acid soil.
 Ladino types are taller than the Dutch or wild types.
 White clover is a poor competitor with weeds unless mowed.
 It is suited for use in walkways or alleys.
 Once established, it provides long-term cover, either alone or with a low-growing turfgrass.
 It can be used in high traffic areas to minimize soil compaction and improve soil health.
 White clover tolerates wet conditions.
 Sow in early spring, frost-seed in March, or seed in early fall, along with a turfgrass, at 3 to 9 lb/A if drilled, 5 to 14 lb/A if broadcast.

 Interseeding, or under-sowing a cover crop into a standing cash crop is a way get a jump on the fall/winter cover crop season and can help protect soil between rows from erosion and compaction.
 When interseeding covers, sowing should be delayed enough to minimize competition with the vegetable crop, but early enough so the cover crop can establish well and then withstand the harvest traffic.
 Typically, a good time to sow is at last cultivation, before the crop canopy closes.
-Less competitive crops such as carrots, onions and the like are poorly suited to intercropping while vigorous vegetables, like winter squash and sweet corn, can often tolerate early-summer interseeding with a cover crop such as ryegrass and/or red clover.
+Less competitive crops such as carrots, onions and the like are poorly suited to intercropping.
+Vigorous vegetables, like winter squash and sweet corn, are better suited to tolerate early-summer interseeding with a cover crop such as ryegrass and/or red clover.
 Late summer is a better time for interseeding crops like peppers, staked tomatoes, fall crucifers and the like.
 Traditional winter covers like rye, oats and/or hairy vetch can be used at that time.
 A good seedbed and timely rainfall or irrigation helps with establishment.
 Interseeding is not advisable if no irrigation is available or if there are disease problems in the crop that call for the field to be tilled after harvest.
+Interseeding can lead to increased rodent damage to crops like winter squash.

 For more information: